Billie-LS/coins_outerworld_interplanetary_currency_block_yo_chain/README.md

 ### **Dependencies**

-This challenge leverages Solidity version 0.5.0 with the following IDE (Integrated Development Environment):
+This challenge leverages Solidity version 0.5.5 with the following IDE (Integrated Development Environment):

 * [REMIX_IDE](https://remix-project.org/) - a no-setup tool with a GUI for developing smart contracts.
+* [Ganache](https://trufflesuite.com/ganache/) - a private Ethereum blockchain environment that allows to you emulate the Ethereum blockchain so that you can interact with smart contracts in your own private blockchain.
+* [MetaMask](https://metamask.io/) - a software cryptocurrency wallet used to interact with the Ethereum blockchain; enables access to Ethereum wallet through a browser extension or mobile app, which can then be used to interact with decentralized applications.

 ___